adlnet/xAPI-Spec/xAPI.md

 		</td>
 	</tr>
 	<tr><td>attachments</td><td>Boolean</td><td>False</td>
-		<td>If true LRS MUST use the multipart response format and include any
+		<td>If true LRS MUST use the multipart response format and include all
             attachments as described in <a href="#attachments">4.1.11.
-            Attachments</a>, otherwise the LRS MUST NOT include attachments and MUST send the prescribed response with Content-Type application/json.</td>
+            Attachments</a>, otherwise the LRS MUST NOT include attachment raw data and MUST send the prescribed response with Content-Type application/json.</td>
 	</tr>
 	<tr><td>ascending</td><td>Boolean</td><td>False</td>